ASHdevelopment/standards/html.md

 ```

 ## Inputs
-All inputs and labels must have an explicit relationship
+All inputs and labels must have an explicit relationship.
 > Why?
 Having an explicit relationship is recommended by [www.w3.org](https://www.w3.org/WAI/tutorials/forms/labels/) to ensure that assistive technology is able to reference the correct label when presenting a form control.

 ```html